 However, on Friday, NAMI’s request for an injunction was denied, leaving Proposition 12’s animal protection standards still scheduled to be implemented between 2020 and 2022 pending the outcome of the legal case.

-Additionally, the judge ruled to allow intervention from COK and a coalition of animal groups led by HSUS to intervene in NAMI’s lawsuit as defendants with the state as California in order to uphold the historic law.
-The animal group coalition is being represented pro bono by the law firm Riley, Safer, Holmes, and Cancila.
+Additionally, the judge ruled to allow intervention by Animal Outlook and a coalition of animal groups led by HSUS to intervene in NAMI’s lawsuit as defendants with the state as California in order to uphold the historic law.
+Law firm Riley, Safer, Holmes, and Cancila represents the animal group coalition pro bono.

 Though the powerful meat industry plans to fight Proposition 12, this coalition of animal protection groups is standing alongside the state of California to defend an important law that mitigates some of the most egregious cruelty inflicted on animals farmed for food.